tanfeng95/react-hotpot-bootcamp/README.md

-# Rocket Academy SWE Bootcamp: React Hotpot
+# Rocket Academy Coding Bootcamp: React Hotpot

 To run this app, we will need the following.